Louisville mayor candidate: Gunman aimed directly at me

 Craig Greenberg, who is running for mayor of Louisville, said he was at his campaign office with four colleagues when a man appeared in the doorway with a weapon.

 The person closest to the door managed to get the door shut, he said.
-The staffers barricaded the door, and the suspect fled, he said.
+The staffers barricaded the door using “tables and desks," and the suspect fled, he said.

 “Despite one bullet coming so close that it grazed my sweater and my shirt, no one was physically harmed,” Greenberg said.